 - Stir rice into the dish, arrange chicken back on top, and simmer for 20 minutes.

-- Uncover, brush chicken with tomato oil, and bake until golden brown.
+- Uncover, brush chicken with reserved tomato oil, and bake until golden brown.
 Garnish with almonds, raisins, sultanas, and parsley.

 Top Tips

 Optional browning methods: If you want an extra crispy and golden-brown chicken skin, consider browning the chicken separately by grilling, broiling, frying, or baking it before placing it back on top of the rice.
-This step will add an enticing texture to your dish.

 How To Serve